 Colorado officials disciplined for handling of allegations

+In this July 7, 2009, file photo, University of Colorado Chancellor Phil DiStefano speaks at a news conference in Boulder, Colo.
 Three University of Colorado officials, including its chancellor and football coach, have been disciplined for their handling of domestic violence allegations against a former assistant football coach.
-Chancellor Phil DiStefano will serve a 10-day suspension and athletic director Rich George and football coach Mike MacIntyre will each have to make $100,000 donations to domestic violence causes.

 Add your comments below